ihmeuw/vivarium_research/docs/source/model_design/general_research.rst

 ~~~~~~~~~~~~

 When selecting study subjects for each exposure group, it is essential that the
-groups resemble one another with respect to all variables that are not
-independent from the exposure.
-This will include age and sex, in addition to any
-confounders.
-In the event that it is not possible for each exposure group to
+groups resemble one another with respect to all variables that are potential confounders.
+This will likely include age and sex, in addition to any exposure-specific confounders.
+In the event that it is not possible for each
-have the same distribution of each confounder, it is important to measure the
+exposure group to have the same distribution of each confounder, it is
-prevalence of the confounders in each exposure group at the start of the study,
+important to measure the prevalence of the confounders in each exposure group
-so the results can be adjusted for confounding at the close of the study.
+at the start of the study, so the results can be adjusted for confounding at
+the close of the study.

 It is also important that follow-up methods are identical between groups,
 to help ensure that the measurement of differential outcomes in the exposure